Click here for the pdf version.

 Apples brown due to an enzyme called polyphenoloxidase.
 When an apple is cut, these compounds are released from the cell and cause a browning reaction on the fruit.
 The more Vitamin C the apple contains, the less the browning may occur.
 Dipping apple slices in a 50/50 water and lemon juice solution will help prevent extensive browning and can help maintain crispness.

-Funded in part by the Colorado Department of Agriculture through the USDA's Specialty Crop Block Grant Program (Updated 2015)
+Funded in part by the CO Dept. of Agriculture/USDA Specialty Crop Block Grant Program (Updated 2015)